Origination Fees in Student Loans: Why That Hidden Cost Could Be Holding You Back

 Many students sign without fully understanding the fine print.
 To avoid surprises, explore our guide on loan agreements for education loans.

-What is Origination Fees Student Loans?
+What is an Origination / Processing Fee in Student Loans?

 Key points to know:

-• It is usually calculated as a percentage of the sanctioned loan amount (commonly 0.5%–2.5%).
+• It is usually calculated as a percentage of the sanctioned loan amount (commonly 0.5%–2.5%; as of 2025-26; subject to change).

 • Some lenders charge it upfront, while others deduct it from the loan before disbursal.